janetlndavis/github-workflow-activity/activity.md

 Help the maintainer to [merge contributor-1's pull request](https://help.github.com/articles/merging-a-pull-request/) on GitHub and then [delete the branch](https://help.github.com/articles/deleting-unused-branches/).

-Help contributor-1 to switch to the master branch and [pull changes](https://netbeans.org/kb/docs/ide/git.html#pull) from the remote master.
+Help contributor-1 to switch to their local master branch and [pull changes](https://netbeans.org/kb/docs/ide/git.html#pull) from the remote master.
 Then, clean up by [deleting the local development branch](https://netbeans.org/kb/docs/ide/git.html#branchDelete).

 Congratulations, your team has made its first contribution!
 Celebrate.